 First of all, please ask questions!!!!!!
 We cannot encourage this enough- asking questions is the best way for all of us to learn and understand.
 For your programming teacher, student's questions are a great source of information to understand areas of weakness, level of understanding and pace of learning.
 Questions are also the most powerful way to seek an end to frustration.

 When working remotely, you have to pay lots of attention to the way you communicate your ideas, questions, etc.

-Believe me when I tell you that following these steps you will get straight answers in a matter of minutes instead of having to iterate back and forth.
+Believe me when I tell you that following these steps you will get straight answers in a matter of minutes instead of having to go back and forth.
 Here is a guide on how to ask questions by stack overflow.

 Let's compare these two questions:

-"How can I START this exercise" or "I tried X approach but it did not work, what am I doing wrong?" (and including any error messages!) will give you much better feedback than "how can I SOLVE this exercise?" - the more you break down the process into methodical steps, the easier you will be able to understand the issue as a whole.
+"How can I START this exercise" or "I tried X approach but it did not work, what am I doing wrong?" (including any error messages!) will give you much better feedback than "how can I SOLVE this exercise?" - the more you break down the process into methodical steps, the easier you will be able to understand the issue as a whole.